Mount Tatlow: Name

-The name Mount Tatlow was officially adopted on 26 June 1911, as submitted on 23 June 1910 by Sidney Williams, and on 11 March 2019, the official name became Tŝ'ilʔoŝ as recommended by Tŝilhqot’in National Government and supported by the Cariboo Regional District, BC Parks, Avalanche Canda, and Recreation Sites and Trails.
+The name Mount Tatlow was officially adopted on 26 June 1911, as submitted on 23 June 1910 by Sidney Williams, and on 11 March 2019, the official name became Tŝ'ilʔoŝ as recommended by Tŝilhqot’in National Government and supported by the Cariboo Regional District, BC Parks, Avalanche Canada, and Recreation Sites and Trails.

 Tŝ’ilʔoŝ (tsyle-oss, the 'ʔ' represents a glottal stop) is the traditional name in the language of the Tsilhqot'in people whose territory is in the area of the lakes and the plateau to their north, and has given its name to Tsʼilʔos Provincial Park which encompasses this area.
 Native tradition holds that it is unlucky to point at Tŝ’ilʔoŝ, or to mention its name in casual speech; adverse weather and worse may result.
 The Xeni Gwet'in people, who reside in Nemaia Valley near Tŝ’ilʔoŝ, request that NO climbing of it and its neighbouring summits take place, and BC Parks imposes those rules in its land-use guidelines on the area.